JL-Benoit/SQL_Project_Data_Job_Analysis/README.md

 # 🤔 Personal Takeaways

-This project allowed me to strengthen my SQL skills while identifying the most in-demand and highest-paying skills, guiding my learning and job search as a data analyst.
+This project allowed me to strengthen my SQL skills while identifying the most in demand and highest paying skills, guiding my learning and job search as a data analyst.

 *So what's next for me?*\
 I'll continue practicing SQL and be focusing my time learning other skills such as Python, Power BI, and some specialized skills in the future!